DSaunders/ModelMatcher/README.md

 ## Conditional Matching

-For more control over which properties to verify.
+For more control over how to verify properties:

 ```csharp
 var result = myApi.Call();